 With a large percentage of employees being keen anglers a decision was made to branch into this field and our first tackle shop was opened in Leighton Buzzard in 2008.

-Having built a trusted reputation, the Leighton Buzzard shop has expanded three times to include a dedicated bivvy village in a large walk-through area.
+Having built a trusted reputation, the Leighton Buzzard shop has expanded Four times to include a dedicated bivvy village in a large walk-through area, state of the art store with floor to ceiling racking full of products.